Horse Rescue Success Stories

 I was emailed by a friend who said there was a horse at the Harnett County Animal Control that was in bad shape and needed someone to adopt him.
 We went to the animal shelter on Oct 17, 2013, and were appalled at the condition of the horse; he was emaciated and had rain rot, so of course, we brought him home to our farm.
 We named him "Chance" for 2 reasons: 1) We felt like he deserved another chance at a happy, healthy life, and 2) there was a chance he wouldn't make it.
 Horses who have a Body Condition Score of 1 on a scale of 1 - 9 (like Chance), have a 20% chance of dying due to the irreparable damage done to their internal organs, especially the heart, lungs, liver, and kidneys.
 In other instances, they succumb to the refeeding syndrome which causes heart, liver, and kidney failure.
 So we were very careful to get Chance's bodily functions moving again with frequent feedings of alphalfa hay 4 times a day until the middle of the second week when his system was capable of handling small quantities and frequent feedings of senior pelleted feed.
 When his body was able to handle it, we gave him a mineral block, hoof care, vaccines, and dental care.
 Initially, he was too weak to risk introducing viruses into his body or sedating him to have his teeth floated.
 Chance is only 8 years old, but he had lost 8 teeth already as a result of severe malnutrition, which made his rehabilitation even more challanging.

 Despite all those challenges, Chance made a full recovery.
 Chance is pictured above after just 9 weeks at our farm.
 It turned out that Chance was holding out on us.
 Due to his debilitated state, he had withdrawn his testicals up inside him, so Animal Control told us he was a gelding.
 After about 2 days at our farm, his testicles dropped.
 It turns out he was a stud.
 We had him gelded on Dec 27, 2013, so that he could live a productive social life with the rest of our herd.
-As of today (Nov 19, 2018), Chance is now 13 years old and still here with us at our farm.
-We broke him to ride, and he now takes novice adults and children ages 6 and up riding on our trails.
+Chance remained on our farm delighting kids ages 6 and up and adults for more than 5 years.
+He was ultimately sold to a private home to become part of their family.
+It was a successful journey, and one we are proud to have been a part of.

 Princess Is A Mustang Who Was Taken From Her Wild Herd